 Every year, we handpick a cohort of highly qualified Israelis and Palestinians in their 20s and early 30s.
 And we aren’t slowing down.
 In 2021, we’re excited to be ramping up our efforts, expanding our cohort size from 30 fellows to 50.
 No startup idea necessary.

 We realize that not all candidates look alike.
 If you don’t meet all of the above criteria, but you still feel strongly that you’d contribute to the program (for example, maybe you didn’t complete an undergraduate degree), just send an introductory email to email@example.com.

 Planning ahead?
 Here are the dates you need to know.

 The Fellowship selection process happens in three stages.
 Here’s what to expect.

 We use entrepreneurship to teach leadership—and that’s what makes our fellowship one-of-a-kind.
-More than just developing ventures, you’ll be developing connections, new perspectives, and critical thinking skills to last a lifetime.
+More than just developing startups, you’ll be developing connections, new perspectives, and critical thinking skills to last a lifetime.
 Here’s what to expect from the moment you step off the plane.

 The Fellowship is held at Brandeis University and comprises 4 main components:

 Our Academic Seminar and Keynote Speaker Series will provide the structure and support you need to get started.
-Hosted at the Heller School at Brandeis University, the tailor-made academic seminar covers key theoretical strategies that enable the development of sustainable ventures.
+Hosted at the Heller School at Brandeis University, the tailor-made academic seminar covers key theoretical strategies that enable the development of sustainable startups.
 Our non-accredited courses cover:

 Alongside the academic portion, our Keynote Speaker Series brings in preeminent leaders to speak on the topics of strategy, leadership, work culture, communication, high-performing teams, raising capital, and more.